A-Z Index

 2. Staff

-1. All staff are required to should stay up to date with COVID-19 vaccines.
+1. All staff are required to stay up to date with COVID-19 vaccines.
 This includes all paid and unpaid employees, indirectly employed contractors or consultants, students, trainees, and volunteers who may work on-site regardless of whether they directly care for residents.

 3. Accessing COVID-19 vaccines: Facilities should work with a pharmacy to obtain vaccine supplies.
 If the long term care (LTC) or other pharmacy is not able to provide vaccines in a timely manner, please notify Public Health at LACSNF@ph.lacounty.gov for additional resources.
 Of note, all COVID-19 vaccines now must be purchased by their healthcare providers for insured individuals since the federal government is no longer paying for COVID-19 vaccines after the end of the federal Public Health Emergency.
 COVID-19 vaccination, along with influenza and pneumococcal vaccines, should be reimbursed through Medicare or the individual’s health plan.